 - Your employment ends for any reason other than your gross misconduct.

-If you are the spouse of an employee, you will be entitled to elect COBRA if you lose coverage under the Plan because any of the following qualifying events happen:
+If you are the spouse of an employee/retiree, you will be entitled to elect COBRA if you lose coverage under the Plan because any of the following qualifying events happens:

 - Your spouse dies,

 - Your spouse's hours of employment are reduced,